bitovi/documentjs/docs/livestyleguide/livestyleguide.md

 @page live-style-guide Live Style Guides
 @parent DocumentJS.guides 99
-@group lsg.guides 0 Guides
+@group lsg.guides 0 How-to Guides
-@group lsg.configuration 1 Configuration
-@group lsg.tags 2 Tags

 DocumentJS can also be used to generate a Live Style Guide.
 With the style documentation features of DocumentJS, you can: